When Chokepoints Break

 For the first time in history, the world's most critical energy chokepoint went dark.

 A 95% collapse overnight.
-13 million barrels of oil per day stopped flowing.
-Only 4-5 million can be rerouted through pipelines.
+13 million barrels of oil per day stopped moving.
+Pipelines can absorb at most 4–5 million barrels a day.
 The rest is stranded.

 Who gets cut off